sheenobu/docker-cert-asterisk13-centos7/README.md

 ##### Docker image with Certified Asterisk 13 LTS version on Centos7 64bits

-This is the Certified Asterisk 13.1-cert1 version on Centos7 X86_64 with SIP and new PJSIP channels.
+This is the Docker Certified Asterisk 13.1-cert1 version on Centos7 X86_64 with SIP and new PJSIP channels.
 Certified Asterisk 13 is the latest LTS version recommended for production systems with a release frequency of 2 - 4 times per year.

 It includes: